neuefische/web-exercises/sessions/react-with-local-storage/demo-end/README.md

 ## Notes

-- This is the start version of the demo
+- This is the end version of the demo
 - You only have to touch the [`src/App.js`](./src/App.js) file.

 ## Development